AppleOngPS/Assignment1/README.md

 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+In addition, this section I will show how my project looks and works on different browsers and screen sizes.

+The project has been tested on multiple browsers ( google chrome(default),Firefox,Internet explorer,mircosoft edge) to ensure a consistent user experience.The project is fully compatible with the different browser, displaying as intended.However screens with a larger display area, the layout is not proportionate.

 # Credits